-Whether it be an delete-happy IT admin, a theft, or a glitch in your system, lost health records or lost medical records can have an impact on your patients and can put your organization at risk for a HIPAA violation.
+Whether it be a delete-happy IT admin, a theft, or a glitch in your system, lost patient records or lost medical records can have an impact on your patients and can put your organization at risk for a HIPAA violation.

 What should you do when you suspect that patient records have been inappropriately lost or destroyed?